 Manufactured Affection (2002)

-Manufactured Affection was a body of work exploring the idea of affection, in the form of a kiss or a nose rub, being mass produced and distributed.
-The idea for the work was influenced by my experience of working in the gift and homewares industry, where I experienced the commercial aspects of human emotion as an industry.
-I was interested in representing the concept of commercialised affection as a dislocated and detached object, leading to these sculptural forms.
-The work was shown in an exhibition Artificial Happiness (2004) at RMIT Gallery, Melbourne curated by Zhang Zhaohui alongside contemporary Chinese artists.
-Images: Olivier Krischer.
+Manufactured Affection was a body of work exploring the idea of affection, in the form of a kiss or a nose rub, objectified, mass produced and distributed.
+The idea for the work was influenced by my experience of working in the gift and homewares industry, where I experienced the idea of the commercialisation of human emotion as an industry.
+I was interested in representing the concept of commercialised affection as a dislocated and detached object.
+By considering this idea, it lead to the creation of these hand built sculptural ceramic forms.